A long time ago, when the Internet was young, I started my first degree at what is now Leeds Trinity University.

-So rather than mourn the passing of the oldest undergraduate PR degree course at Bournemouth, or tut sadly as lots of other PR degree courses team up with journalism, I look at this as an opportunity to reshape undergraduate degrees – hopefully for the better.
+Rather than mourn the passing of the oldest undergraduate PR degree course at Bournemouth, or tut sadly as lots of other PR degree courses team up with unrelated disciplines such as journalism, I look at this as an opportunity to reshape undergraduate degrees – hopefully for the better.